Latest Coronavirus Guidance

 On Monday 23rd March, the Prime Minister addressed the nation on coronavirus (COVID-19) and asked people to stay at home, except for very limited purposes.

 There is no change in guidance for education settings, which remain closed except for the children of critical workers and vulnerable children.
 We continue to ask that parents keep their children at home, wherever possible.

-The full stay at home guidance is available at:
+The full stay alert guidance is available at: